-At least 18 years of age, under the direct supervision of a person who is at least 21 years of age.
+At least 18 years of age to sell, serve, dispense, or handle any type of alcohol beverages under the direct supervision of a person who is at least 21 years of age.

 Wholesalers and Manufacturers

 At least 18 years of age, as long as the employee or agent is under the direct supervision of a person who is at least 21 years of age, but shall not sell alcohol beverages or check ID of customers of the permitted sales room.